-Maps (Air and Climatic Factors Baseline and Impact) included in Volume 3, Book 1 of 2 shows the boundaries of Area MN103 with dust buffers around Construction Compound 7 at 50m, 100m and 150m intervals.
+Maps (Air and Climatic Factors Baseline and Impact) included in Volume 3, Book 1 of 2 shows the boundaries of Area MN106 with dust buffers around the six construction compounds at 50m, 100m and 150m intervals..
 The construction compound boundaries have been used as the point from which to measure the distance contours because it is not possible at this stage to pinpoint the actual locations of potential dust generating activities within specific construction compounds.
-In reality the actual project worksites are likely to be much more limited in their spatial extent than the project boundary would indicate.
+In reality, the actual project worksites are likely to be much more limited in spatial extent than the project boundary would indicate.
+Table 12.4 summarises the potential (non residential) receptors that are within 150m of the alignment and construction compounds.
+However, as the proposed scheme in Area MN106 will be constructed in bored tunnels, a number of these receptors will not experience any impact, because there will be no resulting emissions of dust to ambient air.